Contact Bruce

 and the PM denies any link between this and increased knife crime.
 On

-the other hand, the top UK police officer Cressida Dick said (cited at BBC, posted and accessed 5 March 2019): "I agree that there is some link between
+the other hand, the top UK police officer Cressida Dick said (cited

-violent crime on the streets obviously and police numbers, of course there is,
+violent crime on the streets obviously and police numbers, of course

 and everybody would see that."

-- Police Violence.
-Police brutality is a big issue: Belarus, Nigeria, Chile, USA, UK, etc. White supremacists have infiltrated
+Police brutality is a big issue: Belarus,

-the US police.
-Convicted cops keep their jobs.
-Stop-and-Search powers in the UK are overused
+powers in the UK are overused

 and are basically 'systematic sex abuse' where young blacks are stopped